confluentinc/tutorials/hopping-windows/flinksql/README.md

 Suppose you have time series events in a Kafka topic and wish to calculate statistics on the events grouped into fixed-size, possibly overlapping, contiguous time intervals called *hopping windows*.
 For example, let's say you have a topic with events that represent a stream of temperature readings over time.
-In this tutorial, we'll use Flink SQL hopping windows to detect when the temperature from a sensor drops below 45 degrees Fahrenheit for a period of 10 minutes.
+In this tutorial, we'll use Flink SQL hopping windows to calculate the average temperature per sensor over the trailing 10 minutes, updated every 5 minutes.

 ## Setup